 - Protect healthcare personnel.

-- Preserve functioning of our nation’s systems of care delivery.
+- Preserve the functioning of our nation’s systems of care delivery.

 In addition to addressing standards of care, workflows and protocols, and the clinical management of coronavirus patients, the CDC recommends that clinical teams: